dtonhofer/minizinc_experiments/building_minizinc/building_libminizinc.md

   remotes/origin/master
 ```

-There is the "master" branch and the "develop" branch, the latter actually existing on the remote repository.
+There is the `master` branch and the `develop` branch, the latter on the remote repository.

-As indicated by the `*`, we are currently on the "master" branch:
+As indicated by the `*`, we are currently on the `master` branch:

 ```
 $ git branch --show-current